-What is Fraud?Fraud is dishonestly obtaining a benefit, or causing a loss, by deception or other means.
+What is fraud?Fraud is dishonestly obtaining a benefit, or causing a loss, by deception or other means.
 The definition includes both tangible and intangible benefits.
 Examples of fraud could include:

-- falsifying qualifications to gain scholarships, employment or a promotion with the ASC;
+- falsifying qualifications to gain employment or a promotion with the ASC

-- providing confidential information to an existing or potential service provider in return for a personal gain; and
+- providing confidential information to an existing or potential service provider in return for a personal gain

 - failing to declare a conflict of interest which influences a decision that results in personal gain or benefits an external party.